-Adult Acute Care Nurse Practitioner Post-Master's Certificate
+Adult Acute Care Nurse Practitioner Certificate 24.0 credits

-The Post-Master's Certificate Program is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
-The program can generally be completed in one year of part-time study.
+This certificate is offered to those individuals who have earned a master's degree in nursing and seek further preparation in another area of nursing.
 Transcripts will be reviewed and course work will be determined on an individual basis.
+Students meet on campus for a mandatory on-campus Residency at the beginning of the clinical practicum rotations and at the end of the clinical practicum rotations.

-All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of Master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
-If these courses are not transferred in they must be taken at Drexel prior to the first clinical.
-Please see the MSN Program Coordinator for the exact schedule.
+All post-master's students in Nurse Practitioner Tracks must transfer in three credits (quarter or semester) of master's-level Advanced Pathophysiology or Advanced Physiology, Advanced Pharmacology, and Advanced Physical Assessment.
+If these courses are not transferred in they must be taken at Drexel prior to the first clinical course.
+Students should check with the MSN Program Coordinator for the exact schedule.
+Acute Care Pharmacology is required prior to beginning the clinical courses.

-Summer NURS 570 Adult Acute Care Nurse Practitioner I: Role and Scope of Practice 5.0 Fall NURS 571 Adult Acute Care Nurse Practitioner II: Management and Care of Clients in Medical Settings 5.0 Winter NURS 572 Adult Acute Care Nurse Practitioner III :Management and Care of Clients in Surgical Settings 5.0 NURS 605 Pharmacology for the Acute Care Nursing Practitioner 3.0 Spring NURS 573 Adult Acute Care Nurse Practitioner IV: Management and Care of Clients in Critical Care Settings 5.0 NURS 669 Professional Seminar for Advanced Practice Nurses 1.0
+Summer NURS 570 Adult Acute Care Nurse Practitioner I: Role and Scope of Practice 5.0 Fall NURS 571 Adult Acute Care Nurse Practitioner II: Management and Care of Clients in Medical Settings 5.0 Winter NURS 572 Adult Acute Care Nurse Practitioner III :Management and Care of Clients in Surgical Settings 5.0 NURS 554 Pharmacology for the Acute Care Nursing Practitioner 3.0 Spring NURS 573 Adult Acute Care Nurse Practitioner IV: Management and Care of Clients in Critical Care Settings 5.0 NURS 669 Professional Seminar for Advanced Practice Nurses 1.0

-For more information, visit the Nursing Post-Master's Certificate web page.
+For more information, visit the Nursing Certificate web page.